baliaga31/baliaga31/README.md

 In cancers, plasticity has been proposed as being an important mechanism that, along with genetic and epigenetic alterations, promotes cancer cell diversity and contributes to intra-tumor heterogeneity [ref].

-This plasticity can also be the origin of drug resistance.
+This plasticity can also be involved in drug resistance.

 - 🌱 To study cancer plasticity, I choose to develop computational biology approaches.
 I’m currently learning Machine Learning and system biology.
 - 👯 I’m looking for collaborations on single-cell and spatial multi-omics projects in oncology and aging.
 Feel free to contact me (see below).